threader/PC-Tuning/docs/post-install.md

     - Disable any **unneeded** devices that are using an IRQ or I/O resources, always ask if unsure, take your time on this step.
 Windows should not allow you to disable any required devices but ensure you do not accidentally disable another important device such as your main USB controller or similar.
 Once again, **DO NOT** disable any device with a yellow icon

         - If there are multiple of the same devices and you are unsure which one is in use, refer back to the tree structure in **View -> Devices by connection**.
 Remember that a single device can use many resources.
-You can also use ``C:\prerequisites\MSIUtil.exe`` to check for duplicate, unneeded devices incase you accidently miss any with the confusing device manager tree structure
+You can also use [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) to check for duplicate, unneeded devices incase you accidently miss any with the confusing device manager tree structure

 - To prepare us for the next steps, run **Services-Enable.bat** with NSudo, ensure **Enable All Privileges** is enabled as mentioned